-4.7 Spectral analysis
+4.6 Spectral analysis

-For bright sources spectra can be extracted in a straightforward manner using the spectrum extraction step of the OSA software.
-An example is given above in Figure 14 for the Crab.
+For bright sources, spectra can be extracted in a straightforward manner using the spectrum extraction step of the OSA software.
+An example is given below in Figure 14 for the Crab.
 This gets more problematic for weak sources in crowded fields, where contamination from the brighter sources affects results.
 In these cases, extracting spectra from mosaic images is recommended.
-An example is given in Figure 15 for IGR J17254-325, a source of ~2 mCrab in the 3-10 keV band surrounded by brighter sources.
+An example is given in Figure 15 for IGR J17254-325, a source of ~2 mCrab in the 3-10 keV band, surrounded by brighter sources.
+For more detailed information about the extraction of spectra, we refer to the ISDC's JEM-X User Analysis Manual available from http://isdc.unige.ch/?Support+documents.

-Figure 14: JEM-X1 (black) and JEM-X2 (red) Crab photon spectra together with the simultaneous fit to a power-law emission model, $dN/dE = N(E/1 \text{ keV})^{-\Gamma} \text{ ph cm}^{-2} \text{ s}^{-1} \text{ keV}^{-1},$ subjected to photo-electric absorption of $0.45x10^{22}$ atoms cm-2, where N is 11.3 and 10.2, and Γ is 2.15 and 2.08, for JEM-X1 and JEM-X2, respectively.
-Based on Crab calibration observations performed in revolution 300, with a total exposure time of 15 ksec.
+Figure 14: JEM-X1 (black) and JEM-X2 (red) Crab count spectra together with the simultaneous fit to a power-law emission model, $dN/dE=N(E/1 \text{ keV})^{-\Gamma} \text{ ph cm}^{-2}$ s-1 keV-1, subjected to photoelectric absorption $0.36x10^{22}$ atoms cm-2, with N is 6.65 and Γ is 2.0.
+The data are from revolution 39 with a total exposure time of 1.2 ksec.
 A systematic error of 3% has been added.
-The goodness-of-fit is $\chi^2 = 418$ for 352 degrees of freedom.
+The goodness-of-fit is $\chi^2 = 149$ for 126 degrees of freedom.

-Figure 15: Spectrum of IGR J17254-3257, obtained from mosaic images with ~250 ksec total exposure.
+Figure 15: JEM-X spectrum of IGR J17254-3257, obtained from mosaic images with a total of \sim 310 ksec exposure.
+The spectral fit shown is a simple power law.